Icewear Vezzo

-Chivez Smith (born October 31, 1989), known professionally as Icewear Vezzo, is an American rapper and songwriter from Detroit, Michigan.
-He is the founder of the label Iced Up Records.
-He is best known for his Clarity mixtape series and his Rich Off Pints mixtape trilogy, with the latter entering the Heatseekers Albums chart.
+Chivez Smith (born October 31, 1990), known professionally as Icewear Vezzo, is an American rapper, actor and Director executive producer from Detroit, Michigan.
+He is the founder of the independent record label Iced Up Records and has built a business portfolio spanning music, film, food and beverage, and cannabis retail.
+As a recording artist, he is best known for his Clarity mixtape series and his Rich Off Pints mixtape trilogy, with the latter entering the Heatseekers Albums chart.
 He is noted as a prominent figure of the Detroit hip hop scene.
+In 2022, he was named to Axios Detroit's inaugural Power Players list of the city's most influential figures.

 Early life

-Chivez Smith was born in Minneapolis, Minnesota and raised in the Gratiot-Findlay neighborhood on the east side of Detroit, Michigan.
+Chivez Smith was raised on the east side of Detroit, in the 6 Mile (East McNichols) neighborhood.

 Career beginnings

 Smith began his career as a member of the rap group Green Guyz, founded in Minnesota by his close relatives and siblings.

 Solo career

 2012–2018: The Clarity series and Motown

 In 2012, he started gaining traction with the release of his debut solo mixtape The Clarity.
 In 2013, he released his second mixtape The Clarity 2: Can't Stop the Count the sequel to The Clarity.
 In 2014, he released his third Clarity mixtape The Clarity 3: Fully Blown, which reached number 48 on the Heatseekers Albums chart.
 In 2015, he released his fourth Clarity mixtape Clarity 4: I Can't Fall Off which featured the single "Moon Walken".
 In 2016, he released the full-length mixtape Moon Walken.
 In November 2018, Vezzo was signed to the record label Motown.
 In December 2018, he released his Clarity 6 under Motown, featuring Kash Doll.
 In February 2019, Vezzo released his debut single under Motown, "Balance" featuring rapper Big Sean.
+During this period he also secured a sneaker collaboration with Puma.